 Her time living in North Carolina inspired the mystery series DEADLY set in three distinct areas of that state: DEADLY WOODS in the piedmont, DEADLY DUNES at the coast, and DEADLY MOUNTAINS in the Appalachians.

-“Waste Water,” a stand-alone political satire about love, lust politics, and water resources in the Southwest is also available.
+“Romance in the Desert Southwest,” a stand-alone political satire about love, lust politics, and water resources in the Southwest is also available.